 Back in the classroom, like most of my friends I went through school wondering "what the heck do I actually want to do with myself?!?"
 Whatever it was I knew I had to be be fired up about it.

 Analytically inclined, competitive, & looking for something to immerse myself in I gravitated towards business.
-I worked a few jobs & internships to see what I liked but my real next venture was at 21 when my best friend & I bought a rental property together.
-We renovated it, rented it out & despite all the mistakes we made, we eventually sold it for a nice profit.
+I worked a few jobs & internships to see what I liked but my real next venture was in my early 20s when my best friend & I bought a rental property together.
+We renovated it, rented it out & despite all the mistakes we made, we still managed to make some money!

 I WAS HOOKED ON REAL ESTATE

-Many more properties followed and what felt like a millisecond later I was recruited by a private equity firm focused on large scale real estate acquisitions.
-At the time I was barely old enough to grow facial hair but took the opportunity and ran with it!
+My learning curve was steep as shortly thereafter I was recruited by a real estate based private equity firm focused on large scale acquisitions.
+Barely old enough to grow facial hair (let alone know how to buy apartment buildings) I took the opportunity and ran with it!

 Since then, I’ve had the good fortune to work with several proven and talented entrepreneurs across various industries employing a wide range of revenue models.
 Like every entrepreneur out there trying to create something from nothing, I've experienced success and learned expensive lessons along the way.